Fitness and Performance

-In the follow up on her initial blog on how to recognise and treat cycling injuries, Claire Edwards continues with her cycling blog series, this week she discusses back pain when cycling and the relationship between poor posture and the spinal column.
+In the second part of her cycling series, Claire Edwards discusses back pain in cyclists and the relationship between poor posture and the spinal column.

 A sustained poor posture puts an enormous strain on muscles of the lower back.
 It places them on a prolonged stretch and loading one or two areas more than others.
-The human skeleton is designed with a ‘S’ shape spinal curve for a reason.
+The human skeleton is designed with an ‘S’ shape spinal curve for a reason.
 Flexibility of the spine, hips and lower limbs are essential to safely maintain a relatively fixed position when cycling.
+And help to avoid back pain in cyclists.

 Upper back (Cervical and thoracic spine)